Ssriram83/copilot-wordpress/README.md

 4. A serverless, autoscaling MySQL RDS cluster in private subnets with networking automatically configured
 5. An ECS service running containerized Wordpress, with copies spread across AZs and autoscaling enabled into Fargate Spot capacity

-## The DIY version
+## The Longer version

 ### Set up a Copilot application

 Start from a fresh empty directory.
 Initialize a git repository:

 ```
 git init
 ```

 Then set up a Copilot application.
 An application is a collection of environments which run your ECS services.

 ```
 copilot app init wordpress
 ```

-If you have a custom domain in your account, you can use it and Copilot will automatically provision ACM certificates and set up hosted zones for each environment.
+Note: If you have a custom domain in your account, you can use it and Copilot will automatically provision ACM certificates and set up hosted zones for each environment.
 Your services will be accessible at `https://{svc}.{env}.{app}.domain.com`.
 Just run:

 ```